spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 ---
 title: 'Deploy Monitoring Stack'
 metaTitle: 'Deploy Monitoring Stack'
-metaDescription: 'Learn how to setup deploy a monitoring stack in your Palette environment.'
+metaDescription: 'Learn how to deploy a monitoring stack in your Palette environment.'
 hiddenFromNav: false
 ---